Our 2023 America’s Next Great Intern contest was a HUGE hit.

 Does our school or CTE program have to be a Rubin customer to participate?

 No, any school or CTE program can participate in the contest.
-The Rubin team has taken activities (ex: How to do a handshake) from our popular Emerge curriculum and made the resources available for all students to complete.
+The Rubin team has taken activities from our employability skills products and made them available for all students to complete.

 What grade levels can participate in the contest?

-Students in grades 6th-12th are eligible as well as students in a post-secondary CTE program.
+Students in grades 6-12 are eligible as well as students in a post-secondary CTE program.

 Can’t open the drop-downs above?
 Click here for full contest information.